-If you’ve ever searched about mutual funds in India, you must have come across the name AMFI – Association of Mutual Funds in India.
-But what exactly is it and why does it matter to investors like you?
+If you have searched for mutual funds in India, you have probably come across the term AMFI, or Association of Mutual Funds in India.
+But what does it mean, and why is it important for investors?

 What is AMFI?